freedev/solrcloud-zookeeper-kubernetes/README.md

 ### Minikube quick start

-Execute `minikube start` to start your cluster.
+Execute `minikube start` to create and configure a virtual machine that runs a single-node Kubernetes cluster.

     minikube start

-This command creates and configures a virtual machine that runs a single-node Kubernetes cluster.
 This command also configures your kubectl installation to communicate with this cluster.

 Once minikube is started you need to prepare the environment to deploy Solr and Zookeeper.
 Because both Solr and Zookeeper need a place (PersistentVolume) where store their data.
 Running `prepare-minikube.sh`: